On my way home from work, a familiar, sultry, spicy scent hit my nose.

 I was passing by Popeye’s, and it was clear they were frying up a new batch of chicken and biscuits.

-At the time, I didn’t think about all the extra work I must have been putting on my heart with the loads of fat and sodium I was putting into my body.
-It wasn’t until that high blood pressure scare 5 years ago made me realize I had to make a change.
+At the time, I didn’t think about all the extra work I must have been putting on my heart with the loads of fat and sodium I was pouring into my body.
+It wasn’t until that high blood pressure scare in 2012 made realize I had to make a change.

 Changing isn’t easy.
 It took time and long talks with Jesus to wean myself off of those unhealthy habits.
 Slowly but surely, it happened and I’ve kept off 85 pounds.
 Now, I can drive by any Popeye’s, Krispy Kreme or Cook Out without those cravings taking control.

 Do I have a bit every now and then?
 Of course!
+I’m from New Orleans, and cutting off Popeye’s feels like a sin.
 However, when you’ve come this far and have a better understanding of what certain foods do to your body, you have a bigger resolve to stay the course more consistently.

 One of the most powerful tools I have learned along the way is remixing some of my former favorite fried foods into healthier dishes.
-Here’s my remix of my former fried chicken foe.
+Here’s my remix for fried chicken.

 Flax “Fried” Chicken